yanhamu/Gnome/README.md

 # Gnome
 Personal finance manager web application

-application is intended to run on home network (RaspPi)
+- intended to run on home network (RaspPi)

-*ideas & contributors are welcome*

-status: **In Development - Not usable**
+**In Development**

 # Main goals - features
-- integration with real bank account (extensible enough to implement your own account provider), with automatic synchronization
+- integration with real bank account (extensible enough to implement your own bank account provider), with automatic synchronization
-- predefined reports + custom reports
-  - to manage expenses
+- predefined reports + very customizable reports to manage expenses and do budgeting
-  - to manage budgeting
 - daily / weekly / monthly custom email reporting (no need to interact with application)